ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 Pure Windows users, who never use terminal windows to interact with the computer, may skip this section.
-For the others, we will give a short introduction to the structure of command line arguments, and how we can process them with the [parseopt]{.mod} module of Nim's standard library.
+For the others, we will give a short introduction to the structure of command line arguments, and how we can process them with the [parseopt] module of Nim's standard library.